freeradical13/freeradical13.github.io/index.md

 The immune system includes the [innate immune system][] (or non-specific immune system) which has pre-defined defenses against particular types of pathogens.

 The innate immune system detects pre-defined pathogens using soluble proteins and cell-surface receptors that belong to a pathogen and its products or to human cells and proteins that change in the presence of a pathogen.
-Next, either [effector cells][] attack the pathogens and/or the [complement system][] (various proteins that circulate in the blood) which may cause lysis of some pathogens.
+Next, either [effector cells][] attack the pathogens directly and/or the [complement system][] (various proteins that circulate in the blood) may cause desctruction of some pathogens.

-1. [Toll-like receptors][] (TLRs) in phagocytic membranes bind to pathogens, including bringing them inside the cell into vacuoles through endocytosis.
-    1. TLR3 recognizes double-stranded RNA produced by some viruses.
-    1. TLR4 recognizes lipopolysaccharides on the surface of Gram<sup>-</sup> bacteria or Lipotechoic acid on Gram<sup>+</sup> bacteria.
-    1. TLR5 recognizes the flagellin protein on bacterial flagella.
-1. Vacuoles fuse with lysosomes where enzymes break down the pathogens.
-1. The broken down products are released through exocytosis.

-Some organisms use an enzyme called [Lysozyme][] to break down pathogenic bacterial cell walls.

 #### Inflammatory Response